adamkocsis/Rcourse/Exercises/2022-11-14_printing_numbers.md

 ## Instructions

-Write a bit code using a `while()` loop to print all numbers from 1 to 10!
+Write a bit of code using a `while()` loop to print all numbers from 1 to 10!